• Skip to primary navigation

 The American Museum of Natural History at Central Park West & 79th Street has dinosaurs, a giant blue whale overlooking ocean exhibits, meteorites, fossils and more.
 Admission to permanent exhibits is by a suggested amount for New York, New Jersey and Connecticut residents.

-SheBuysTravel Tip: In cold or rainy weather, you can enter the museum right form the 81st St. subway stop on the B or C. No need to go outside.
+SheBuysTravel Tip: In cold or rainy weather, you can enter the museum right from the 81st St. subway stop on the B or C. No need to go outside.
 And the subway tiles reflect what you see in the museum!

 free in NYC